What's New in R 4.4 — R 4.4.0 (Puppy Cup) brings experimental

 R 4.4.0, nicknamed “Puppy Cup,” landed on April 24th, 2024.
-This release is notable for bringing experimental tail-call optimization to base R—a feature that has long been requested by programmers who work with recursive algorithms.
+Here is what’s new in this release: experimental tail-call optimization with the Tailcall() function, a feature that has long been requested by programmers who work with recursive algorithms.
 Beyond that, there are important changes to how R handles NULL values and complex numbers that may affect existing code.

 This article covers the changes that matter most for practical R programming.